Efinix-Inc/evsoc/README.md

     PiCam_SetBinningMode(1, 1);
     ```

     2x vertical and 2x horizontal binning are performed.
 After the update, 2x taller and 2x wider frame view can be observed.
-Refer to [Raspberry Pi camera module v2 datasheet](docs/imx219_datasheet.pdf) for more detail about camera setting.
+Refer to [Raspberry Pi Camera Module v2 Datasheet](docs/imx219_camera_datasheet.pdf) for more detail about camera setting.

     For (b), please refer to the [reference design](https://www.efinixinc.com/support/ed/t120f324-hdmi-rpi.php) in Efinix support portal for integration of a scaler module.